Nelson-Gon/manymodelr/README.md

   - **multi\_model\_2**

-This is similar to `multi_model_1` with only one difference: it does not use metrics such as RMSE, accuracy and the like.
-This function is useful if one would like to fit and predict “simpler models” like generalized linear models or linear models, etc. Let’s take a look:
+This is similar to `multi_model_1` with one difference: it does not use metrics such as RMSE, accuracy and the like.
+This function is useful if one would like to fit and predict “simpler models” like generalized linear models or linear models.
+Let’s take a look:

 ``` r
 # fit a linear model and get predictions